 In order to help our students learn the importance of turning in completed work in grades 1-5, late assignments will be entered in FACTS as "0".
-Completed late assignments will earn an automatic 1/2 credit.
+Completed late assignments may earn 1⁄2 credit.
 Parents should check FACTS often and ask their children about missing work.